High quality set of six (4+2) Edwardian mahogany and inlaid dining chairs

 Description

-High-quality set of six (4 + 2) Edwardian mahogany and inlaid dining chairs, with a satin crossbar above a finely carved center, open inlaid arms (carver), and newly upholstered seats with high-quality contemporary fabric, all standing on tapered, inlaid legs.
+High-quality set of six (4 + 2) Edwardian mahogany and inlaid dining chairs, with a satin crossbar above a finely carved centerpiece, open inlaid arms (carver) and newly upholstered seats with high-quality contemporary fabric, all standing on tapered, inlaid legs.
 This fabulous antique dining chair set has been restored while preserving the original finish, color, and patina, and is in excellent condition — ready to be placed in your home.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture refers to the 19th century, marked by the beloved Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many counterfeits circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and correspondence to the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details